HeatWave on AWS / DB Systems / Creating a DB System

 • Maintenance Window.

 The maintenance window is a two-hour period specified in Coordinated Universal Time, UTC.
-When an update is available, MySQL HeatWave on AWS initiates it during this window.
+When an update is available, HeatWave on AWS initiates it during this window.
 The time required to apply patches and updates may extend beyond the maintenance window and require a DB System restart.
 For more information, see Maintenance.

 Modify the Maintenance Window later by editing the DB System.
 See Editing a DB System.